-Quarter of year 2018/19 % of building warrants and amendments issued within 10 days
+Quarter of year 2020/21 % of building warrants and amendments issued within 10 days

-1 79%
+1 93%

-2 82%
+2 95%

-3 83%
+3 94%

-4 89%
+4 95%

-The Council continues to work towards the target of 90% of building warrants and amendments issued within 10 days from receipt of all satisfactory information.
-Although we have fallen marginally short of achieving this figure, we have shown a steady growth over the previous year and are confident that it will be achieved in the first quarter of 2020 / 2021.
+This is the first time that the department has successfully achieved this KPO target.
+It represents our best yearly performance since we started recording this information in 1998.
 The backlog of applications where revised plans have been submitted and an assessment has not been carried out within 10 days, previously stood at 350 in November 2018.
-This has now been reduced to a figure that consistently sits at less than 10.
+This has now been reduced to a figure that consistently sits in single digits.

-The priority for the next year is to ensure that the backlog remains at this low level and that we consistently achieve the target for the percentage of applications receiving building warrants within 10 days.
+The priority for the next year is to ensure that the figures remain at this low level and that we consistently achieve the target for the percentage of applications receiving building warrants within 10 days.